littlektframework/littlektframework.github.io/README.md

 **LittleKt**

-This is the website repository for LittleKt, including the wiki.
+This is the website repository for LittleKt, including the docs.

 ## Run locally